 All jobs have some risks of injury, however airport workers have a unique and often risky environment to work in.
 Those working on the tarmac are exposed to planes like Boeing 747’s that can weigh up to a million pounds and require up to 59,000 gallons of fuel.
 Hazards from both in and outside of the terminal can include:

 - Chemical exposure.
 Aircraft personnel are exposed to fumes, fuel and many other chemicals used to maintain planes.

 - Slips and falls.
 Both in and outside of the airport, ground falls are common as well as falls from ladders, aircraft and ramps.

 - Crushing injuries.
 Working on large planes along with many different types of conveyer belts and mechanical equipment can put workers at risk for crushing injuries.

 - Airplane and auto accidents.
 Vehicles coming and leaving the airport can be hazardous to those working outside the terminal.
 Those on the runways and tarmac can be at risk of serious injury and even fatalities due to airplane accidents.

 - Overexertion.
 Baggage handlers and other workers are exposed to risk of injury from overexertion while lifting and moving heavy baggage and equipment.

 As with all worker injuries in Illinois, most airport work accidents will be covered under Worker’s Compensation.
 However, there are circumstances where there may be third-party liability for safety negligence that can give workers other options for compensation for injuries that occur on the job.
-Rosenfeld injury Lawyers helps workers injured in all airport vocations recover the maximum amount possible under the applicable law.
+Rosenfeld Injury Lawyers LLC helps workers injured in all airport vocations recover the maximum amount possible under the applicable law.
 Regardless if you work directly for the airport or a shop or contractor at the facility our attorneys stand ready to help you move

 For news and developments on Chicago airport workers compensation accidents: